 Cenotaph of Maharaja Bakhtawar Singh

-Below the fort sprawls the colourful and convoluted City Palace, or Vinay Vilas Mahal, with massive gates and a tank reflecting a...
+Below Bala Qila sprawls the colourful and convoluted City Palace complex, with massive gates and a tank reflecting a symmetrical series...

-This imposing fort stands 300m above the city, its fortifications hugging the steep incline.
-Predating the time of Pratap Singh, it’s...
+This imposing fort stands 300m above Alwar, its fortifications hugging the steep hills that lines the eastern edge of the city....

 Prem Pavitra Bhojnalaya

 Alwar’s renowned restaurant has been going since 1957.
-It is in the heart of the old town and serves fresh, tasty pure veg food – try...
+In the heart of the old town, it serves fresh, tasty pure veg food – try the...

 Cenotaph of Maharaja Bakhtawar Singh information

-This double-storey edifice, resting on a platform of sandstone, was built in 1815 by Maharaja Vinay Singh in memory of his father.
-To gain access to the cenotaph, take the steps on the far left when facing the palace.
+This double-storey edifice, resting on a platform of sandstone, was built in 1815 by Maharaja Vinay Singh, in memory of his father.
+To gain access to the cenotaph, take the steps to the far left when facing the palace.
 The cenotaph is also known as the Chhatri of Moosi Rani, after one of the mistresses of Bakhtawar Singh who performed sati (self-immolation) on his funeral pyre – after this act she was promoted to wifely status.
-Every day several women can be seen paying homage to the maharani by pouring holy water over raised sculpted footprints of the deceased royal couple.
-You will discover fine carving on the interior of the cenotaph (shoes should be removed), but unfortunately the paintings on the ceiling have almost disappeared.
-The cenotaph is located alongside a beautiful tank, which is lined by a row of ghats and temples.